SamYatesSmith/BabyFoodBoxes/README.md

 The footer contains:
 - The company logo.
 - A link to external social media sites alongside their logos
-- A contact butto nthat opens users email.
+- A contact button that opens the users email.
 Company target email address will already be filled in.

 <img src="https://github.com/SamYatesSmith/BabyFoodBoxes/blob/main/assets/images/README%20images/footer.png">